jfilipeferreira96/Programa-o-Web-Avan-ada/Atividade3/README.md

 These files contain a working prototype of the Animalec project, two new pages have been added containing sponsors and animal experts.

+The main objetive of this project was to make use of the HTML5 tags e.g: Header, Section, Footer

 ### Wireframe:

 https://www.figma.com/file/Kju9TnYQ55Ge0HspM3n4J4/WireFrame---Animalec---Jos%C3%A9-Filipe-Ferreira